luau/UniversalSynSaveInstance/README.md

 - [ ] !!!
 Custom fallback Decompiler for ModuleScripts using require and then iterating through it, gathering all info about functions using [getupvals/getprotos/getconsts][Debug], converting all DataTypes using tostring or Descriptors, and then perhaps converting to JSON.
 (Make use of op-codes from Dex?) !!!
 - [ ] Check out varios Leaked Executors (Especially their Init / Lua scripts) to expand knowledge on the whole subject of saveinstance
+- [ ] Look into adding support for Binary Format Output (rbxl/rbxm)
+  - .RBXL files are similar to .RBXLX files but are saved in Binary format, which helps reduce the file size.
+  - !
+Check out [buffer], [bit32] libarires as well as [pack]/[unpack] from the [string] library for more information !
 - [x] Add `continue` where needed
 - [ ] Add Documentation similar to [KRNL Docs] or [Synapse X Docs] / [Synapse X Docs Old]
 - [x] ~~Add fallback function for appendfile (whether through storing current xml as string or with use of readfile)~~ Removed Appendfile entirely